Farseer-NMR/FarSeer-NMR/README.md

 # Documentation

-Find in this repository [Wiki page](https://github.com/Farseer-NMR/FarSeer-NMR/wiki) the full Farseer-NMR documentation.
-In the `Documentation` folder you can find Tutorials and additional files to complement the documentation Wiki and PDF.
+Find in this repository [Wiki page](https://github.com/Farseer-NMR/FarSeer-NMR/wiki) the Farseer-NMR documentation.
+Also, in the `Documentation` folder you can find Tutorials and additional files to complement the documentation Wiki and PDF.

 # Participate in the Farseer-NMR community